rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 </table>
 </div>

-> The average tip amount for trips between 5 am and 6 on Fridays and Saturday.
-For some other days, it is close to the highest amount.
+> The average tip amount for trips between 5 am and 6 is highest on Friday and Saturday and for some of the days, it is close to the highest amount.
 The other three hours are night time hours, and all between 10 am to 1 pm.</font>

 > 5 am does seem to stand out.

-Let’s see if the type of trip undertaken at 5 am is different.
+Let’s see if the type of trips undertaken between 5 am and 6 am are different.

 ## Investigate Type of Trips

 Perhaps the trips between 5 am and 6 am are longer trips; or perhaps these are trips to a different type of location.
 Airport trips are typically longer and they are a different type of destination.
-Let’s see if there are more airport trips between 5 am and 6 am.</font>
+Let’s split the data between Airport trips and non-Aiport trips and plot it by the hour.

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-8-1.png" width="960" />

 > Tip amounts are generally high for airport trips.

-> We have a surprising finding: the tip amounts are actually the lowest at 5 am for non-airport trips.
+> We have a surprising finding: tip amounts are actually the lowest for non-airport trips between 5am and 6am.

-> In fact, the average tip amounts at 4 pm are higher than those at 5 am, for both airport trips as well as non-airport trips.
+> In fact, the average tip amounts for trips between 4 pm and 5 pm are higher than tip amounts for trips between 5 am and 6am, for both airport trips as well as non-airport trips.
 But the overall average at 4 pm is \$2.3, less than the \$2.4 at 5 am.

 **What could be reason for this apparent anomaly ?**